Turnkey Heat Pump Installation

 This project involved:

-- Supply, Installation including crane lifting onto the roof and Commissioning of Engie Pensum Heat Pump.
+- Supply, Installation including crane lifting onto the roof and Commissioning of Engie PENSUM Air Reversible Heat Pump.

 - Cranage of old R22 chiller off the roof.

-- Recovering and correct disposal of old R22 chiller.
+- Recovering and correct disposal of old R22 unit.

 - Traffic management and road closure in conjunction with Cork City Council.

-By replacing the decommissioned R22 chiller with a new energy-efficient Engie Pensum Heat Pump, Brown Thomas can now heat the building in winter and cool it during the summer with the same machine (the heat pump).
-An existing Chiller (300kW) was kept (thus avoiding additional capital expenditure) and is used as a standby chiller in case that further cooling is required in summer.
+By replacing the decommissioned R22 chiller with a new energy-efficient Engie Pensum Air Reversible Heat Pump, Brown Thomas can now heat the building in winter and cool it during the summer with the same machine (the heat pump).
+They also have the existing Chiller on standby in case further cooling is required in summer.